 Price will depend on what you require when you first get started.
 A simple system with just one cash register will obviously be cheaper than a more complex one that uses several registers to make sales.

-You also have to decide whether your business would be better off with touch screen terminals or whether you would need handheld devices you can take payment with.
-All these decisions will eventually affect the price you pay.
+You also have to decide whether your business would be better off with touchscreen terminals or whether you would need handheld devices you can take payment with.
+All these decisions will eventually affect the price you pay for your electronic point of sale system.

 Hardware items vary depending on the nature of your business and the services you need to provide.
 For example you can get weighing scales and printers if you regularly send items out that people have bought online.
 By contrast you can also arrange to have chip and pin machines for people who are paying in a bricks and mortar store.

 This is another topic worth thinking about.
 Both options are available and while purchasing your system will be more expensive upfront, it could be cheaper in the long run.
 As you can see, when you are looking for the most cost effective solution, it might take some time to find it.
 However this is definitely time well spent.
 A single EPOS terminal can cost anything from just shy of £1,000 to several thousand pounds, and this doesn’t include any software.
+If you were to rent the epos system cost could range from £18 each month all the way up to £160 every month.
 So make sure you consider your business needs and then do some research to find the best solution.

 The abilities an EPOS system can give you to truly understand how your business works are almost incalculable.
 Yes it will cost you money to invest in a system and learn how to use it.
 However, once it is installed and up and running, it will be able to provide you with far more information than you previously had.
 This alone means you can make your business more efficient and profitable.